GLOBAL MARKETS-Yen dented after Tokyo warning; oil prices slump

 Europe's broad FTSEurofirst 300 index climbed 0.5 percent.

-The Japanese currency last week hit a 1-1/2 year high against the greenback.
+The Japanese currency last week had hit a 1-1/2 year high against the greenback.

 "There is a risk of either currency intervention or BOJ (Bank of Japan) monetary policy easing in the months ahead, a risk that is, at least for now, keeping the yen's upside limited," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.